hbHuangBin/photoSharing/README.md

 photoSharing
 ============

-the purpose of this project is to create a web app with which we could: <br>
+The purpose of this project is to create a web app with which we could:

-1. share picture with each other <br>
+- share picture with each other
-2. display exif information of a picture <br>
+- display exif information of a picture
-3. much more :) <br>
+- much more :)

 System Requirements
 -------------------

-MongoDB: 3.2.0+
+- MongoDB: 3.2.0+
-Redis: 2.8.4+
+- Redis: 2.8.4+